 Who has right of way on a roundabout in Ireland?

-You always yield to traffic that’s already on the roundabout and traffic coming from your right.
+When approaching a roundabout, you always yield to traffic already on the roundabout and traffic coming from your right.
 Don’t enter the roundabout until it’s clear from your right – this may mean waiting until someone is exiting onto the road you’re waiting to enter from.
 All roundabouts are one way (clockwise, if you imagine your entry point as 6 o’clock), so you drive towards the left as you enter.
 Driving the wrong way as you enter a roundabout and ignoring a mini-roundabout are both penalty-point offences in Ireland – both can result in 1 penalty point and a €60 fine.

 Keep an eye out for pedestrians crossing the road as you’re waiting.
 If there are traffic lights on the roundabout, always follow those and make sure it’s safe to go when you get the green.